leesei/leesei.github.io/src/content/post/how-games-work.md

 ---
 title: How Games Work
 description: How games mechanics works, game design and how to make games, apart from rendering
 created: 2015-08-31
 updated: 2023-03-23
 tags:
   - games
+  - game-design
 ---

 [[computer-graphics-software]]